Editor’s Note: This post was updated on October 23, 2018, for accuracy and comprehensiveness. It was originally published on May 27, 2017

 To compound the issue, a study found that women in perimenopause and early postmenopause experience elevated nighttime cortisol levels.
 The study concluded that nighttime production of cortisol is associated with biological changes rather than actual environmental stress.
 This means that proper sleep and stress management may be important tools to prevent fat storage around the belly.

 This leads to one of the most common complaints women have about their bodies after menopause is the loss of their waistline.

-While menopause alone has not been found to be directly associated with weight gain, several studies shows that menopause does play a role in many midlife women’s transformation from a pear-shaped figure (wide hips and thighs with more weight below the waist) to an apple shaped body (wide waist/belly with more weight above the hips).
+While a decline in reproductive hormones (follicle-stimulating hormone, luteinizing hormone, estrogen, and progesterone) has not yet been directly linked to weight gain, several studies shows that menopause does play a role in many midlife women’s transformation from a pear-shaped figure (wide hips and thighs with more weight below the waist) to an apple shaped figure (wide waist/belly with more weight above the hips).

 Leptin is known as the “satiety” hormone.
-Produced by your fat cells, this hormone determines the amount you eat, calories you expend and even how much fat your body stores.
-Leptin levels are based on the amount of body fat a person has and its primary purpose is to protect you from starvation.
+Produced by your fat cells, the hormone leptin determines the amount you eat, calories you expend and even how much fat your body stores.
+Leptin levels are based on an individuals’ fat mass and its primary purpose is to protect you from starvation.

 Low levels of leptin signal your brain to increase feelings of hunger which trigger you to eat more while your body burns less energy.